-Hemi gave his pragmatic analysis: “the fuel ballast tanks just are not big enough to overcome half our forward main ballast being flooded.”
+Hemi gave his pragmatic analysis: “The fuel ballast tanks are just not big enough to overcome half our forward main ballast being flooded.”

-Percy scanned her eyes back and forth over the gauges, dials, and the settings of the switches looking for something, anything, that could move her boat upward.
+Percy scanned her eyes back and forth over the gauges, dials, and settings of the switches, looking for something, anything, that could move her boat upward.
 She pulled a rag from a hook on the wall and reached over Bastian to wipe at the dials.
-Then she smashed the meaty part of her hand against the wall next to the primary depth gauge, “rise you bitch!”
+Then she smashed the meaty part of her hand against the wall next to the primary depth gauge.
+“Rise, you bitch!”

 “Even if we escape from this pit down here, there’s hunters waiting for us up there,” Gregory said quietly.